 4. Zesty Paws Allergy Relief Chews Immune & Skin

-- EpiCor Pets ingredient: Supports immune function for better allergy resistance
+- EpiCor Pets yeast fermentate: Supports a healthy immune response for better allergy management

-- Colostrum and Astragalus Root: Help maintain normal histamine levels and skin comfort
+- Colostrum and Astragalus Root: Help maintain normal histamine levels and soothe itchy skin

 - Easy daily chew format